Universal momentum distributions for the spin-singlet NN channels

 (51)

 Using the data from Table 1, one can compare the ratios $ a_2^{v(pp)}/a_2^d $ at $ p_0 = 1.4 $ fm-1 for different $ NN $ interactions.
-From the considered models, the minimal value of this ratio corresponds to the CD Bonn potential while the DBM-1 gives an essentially greater one.
-Based on the contact formalism, we may also expect that the use of an interaction with greater $ a_2^v/a_2^d $ ratio at two-nucleon level will lead to greater mean values for the ratios of $ pp $ and $ np $ momentum distributions in nuclei.
+From the considered models, the minimal value of this ratio corresponds to the CD Bonn potential, while the DBM-1 gives an essentially greater one.
+Based on the contact formalism, we may also expect that the use of an interaction with greater $ a_2^v/a_2^d $ ratio at the two-nucleon level will lead to greater mean values for the ratios of $ pp $ and $ np $ momentum distributions in nuclei.

 Figure 8. (color online) Ratio of $a_2^{v(pp)}/a_2^d$ values as a function of high-momentum parameter $p_0$ for different $NN$ potentials.

-Thus, the UMDs suggested in this Section is quite convenient for practical calculations.
-The developed formalism also allows to introduce a high-momentum constant $ a_2^v $ for the spin-singlet channel in addition to $ a_2^d $ for the deuteron channel.
-Besides, some estimations for the ratios of $ pp $ and $ np $ momentum distributions in nuclei for various models of $ NN $ interactions can be given already at the two-body level.
-In the next Section we show how the introduced UMDs can be employed within the contact formalism for analyzing $ NN $ distributions in $ ^3 {\rm{He}}$.
+Thus, the UMDs suggested in this section are quite convenient for practical calculations.
+The developed formalism also allows a high-momentum constant $ a_2^v $ to be introduced for the spin-singlet channel, in addition to $ a_2^d $ for the deuteron channel.
+Besides, some estimations for the ratios of $ pp $ and $ np $ momentum distributions in nuclei for various models of $ NN $ interactions can already be given at the two-body level.
+In the next section, we show how the introduced UMDs can be employed within the contact formalism for analyzing $ NN $ distributions in $ ^3 {\rm{He}}$.

-V. TWO-NUCLEON DISTRIBUTIONS IN $ ^3 {\rm{HE}}$
+V. TWO-NUCLEON DISTRIBUTIONS IN $ ^3 {\rm{He}}$

-• Here we will test the factorization property (1) of two-nucleon momentum distributions $ \rho^A_{ { {NN}}} $ for $ ^3 {\rm{He}}$ nucleus as an example and calculate the nuclear contacts $ C^{^3{\rm He}}_{ { {NN}}} $ for various interactions.
-We consider the distributions $ \rho^A_{ { {NN}}}(k,Q = 0) $ which corresponds just to back-to-back SRC pairs, where Q is the center-of-mass momentum of the pair.
+• Here, we test the factorization property (1) of two-nucleon momentum distributions $ \rho^A_{ { {NN}}} $ for the$ ^3 {\rm{He}}$ nucleus as an example and calculate the nuclear contacts $ C^{^3{\rm He}}_{ { {NN}}} $ for various interactions.
+We consider the distributions $ \rho^A_{ { {NN}}}(k,Q = 0) $, which correspond just to back-to-back SRC pairs, where Q is the center-of-mass momentum of the pair.

-In this case it is convenient to introduce the normalized distribution at $ Q = 0 $ as follows [9]:
+In this case, it is convenient to introduce the normalized distribution at $ Q = 0 $ as follows [9]:

-$ \rho^0_{ { {NN}}}(k) = \frac{\rho^A_{ { {NN}}}(k,Q = 0)}{\rho^{A, { {NN}}}_{\rm{cm}}(Q)|_{Q = 0}}, \quad \int_0^\infty \rho^0_{ { {NN}}}(k) k^2dk = n_{ { {NN}}}, $
+$ \rho^0_{ { {NN}}}(k) = \frac{\rho^A_{ { {NN}}}(k,Q = 0)}{\rho^{A, { {NN}}}_{\rm{cm}}(Q)|_{Q = 0}}, \quad \int_0^\infty \rho^0_{ { {NN}}}(k) k^2{\rm d}k = n_{ { {NN}}}, $

 (52)

-where $ n_{ { {NN}}} $ is a number of nucleon pairs which is equal to 2 for $ NN = np $ and 1 for $ NN = pp $ correspondingly.
-Note that with such normalization, the distribution of the center-of-mass momentum of a pair of nucleons $ \rho^{A, { {NN}}}_{\rm{cm}}(Q) $ is assumed to be normalized to 1.
+where $ n_{ { {NN}}} $ is a number of nucleon pairs, which is equal to 2 for $ NN = np $ and 1 for $ NN = pp $.
+Note that with such a normalization, the distribution of the center-of-mass momentum of a pair of nucleons $ \rho^{A, { {NN}}}_{\rm{cm}}(Q) $ is assumed to be normalized to 1.

-According to [9], the normalized momentum distribution is proportional to the UMD $ \rho_{ { {NN}}}(k) $ in the high-momentum region with the nuclear contact as a factor:
+According to [9], the normalized momentum distribution is proportional to the UMD $ \rho_{ { {NN}}}(k) $ in the high-momentum region, with the nuclear contact as a factor:

 $ \rho^0_{ { {NN}}}(k) \approx C_{ { {NN}}}\rho_{ { {NN}}}(k), \quad k>p_0. $